While Bonfire Night is a fun and exciting experience for some people and families, it can be a dreaded time for those of us with pets.

 Desensitise Beforehand

 Desensitisation involves gradually exposing your pet to the sound of fireworks in a calm and controlled environment.
-You can find firework audios online that you can begin to play at low volumes and reward any calm behaviour with treats, calm play or gentle pets.
+You can find firework audios online that you can begin to play at low volumes and reward any calm behaviour with high-value training treats, calm play or gentle pets.

 Over time you can slowly increase the sound.
 Doing this in the weeks and months leading up to Bonfire Night, New Year’s Eve, etc., can help your pet to build tolerance to these scary noises.